datawhores/OF-Scraper/README.md

 - Installation
 - Running the tool
-- And other pertinent information you might need, Visit the following link: https://of-scraper.gitbook.io/of-scraper
+- And other pertinent information you might need

+  Visit the following link: https://of-scraper.gitbook.io/of-scraper

 <h3>DISCLAIMERS:</h3>